awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DEFAULT_PRIVILEGES.md

 alter default privileges in schema sales revoke insert on tables from group sales_admin;
 ```

-By default, the PUBLIC user group has EXECUTE permission for all new user\-defined functions\.
-To revoke `public` EXECUTE permissions for your new functions and then grant EXECUTE permission only to the `dev_test` user group, run the following commands\.
+By default, the PUBLIC user group has execute permission for all new user\-defined functions\.
+To revoke `public` execute permissions for your new functions and then grant execute permission only to the `dev_test` user group, run the following commands\.

 ```
 alter default privileges revoke execute on functions from public;